jaideept/jaideeptelang/README.md

 2. Install ASP.NET core 3.0 or higher - https://dot.net

+3. Download and configure SQL Server 2017 Express from https://www.microsoft.com/en-in/sql-server/sql-server-editions-express

-3. Install the Angular CLI:
+4. Install the Angular CLI:

     'npm install -g @angular/cli'
     Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the